7 Best Motion Alternatives in 2026 (Cheaper, Simpler, Better)

 Sunsama is the anti-Motion.
 Where Motion auto-schedules your entire day, Sunsama gives you a guided morning ritual to plan it yourself.
 Pull tasks from Asana, Todoist, Trello, and Gmail into a daily view, set time estimates, drag them onto your calendar, and work through them intentionally.
 People with ADHD especially love the structure, and Reddit’s r/ADHD recommends it frequently.

 If Motion’s auto-scheduling felt like losing control, Sunsama hands it back entirely.
-The $16-20/month price is the main complaint — as one Reddit reviewer noted, they liked Sunsama but questioned whether a planner was “worth roughly $200/year.”
+The $25/$20 per month price is the main complaint.
+As one Reddit reviewer noted, they liked Sunsama but questioned whether a planner was “worth roughly $200/year.”
 No free plan, and the feature set is deliberately narrow.
 But for professionals who value mindfulness over automation, Sunsama is best in class.

 alfred_ is the best Motion alternative because it solves the problem Motion ignores entirely: email.
 Motion manages your calendar and tasks but doesn’t touch your inbox. alfred_ connects all three, acting as a delegation layer across your calendar, email, and task workflow.
 Instead of an algorithm auto-scheduling your day, you delegate to an AI assistant that pulls context from email threads, generates meeting briefs, and surfaces action items.

 Motion’s model is auto-scheduling: the AI decides your day. alfred_’s model is delegation: you stay in control, but the AI handles the busywork across all three surfaces.
 When you have a meeting in 30 minutes, alfred_ pulls up relevant email threads and tells you what you need to know.
-At $24.99/month with a 30-day free trial (versus Motion’s $29/month and 7-day trial), you get more time to evaluate and pay less if you stay.
+At $24.99/month (versus Motion’s $29/month), you pay less.

 How to Choose the Right Motion Alternative